Viki-coding/GAA_STORE/README.md

 ## Introduction

 #### Description - Project Purpose
 Gaelic Games in Ireland is an integral part of every townland, parish, village, town, city and county in Ireland and now farther afield.
 This site aims at show casing a large variety of different hurleys made by different manufactures and different materials, such as ash and bamboo and goalie hurleys, to allow the customer to quickly view and purchase hurleys, sliotars and hurley grips and hurley helmets.

-Currently, there are individual hurley makers or sports shops who only sell one particular type of hurley and do not show the range available in Ireland from a number of different hurley makers.
+The selection of different manufacturers on the one site is our unique selling point.
+Currently, there are individual hurley makers or sports shops who only sell one particular make and type of hurley and do not show the range available in Ireland from a number of different hurley makers.

-There will be an FAQ section to highlight frequently asked questions, such as why metal bands are used.
-We will have a hurley size calculator where a user can enter their height, the height to their hip and the hurley calculator will tell you what size hurley is appropriate.
-The customer will be able to add items to their basket, they will be able to select the size of the particular hurley they require, a success message will appear when they successfully add an item to their basket. when they add to their basket a display will appear at the bottom of other items to 'bundle' other items in for a deal.
-When they log on to the site, a pop up will appear offering 5% off their first order when they enter their email address.
-There will be mail chimp newsletter.
-There will be a privacy policy.
-There will be a 404 page.
-Once the customer has added items to their shopping cart, they will proceed to checkout section, where they will enter their payment details for stripe to process,  there will be a remember me tick box so the customer can set up an account profile where they can view their orders.
-During each process, success or warning messages will be displayed.
+The site aims at being a clearn and user friendly and intuitive site where users and return users can navigate seemlessly.

 #### CRUD